Mohamed Farah. Photo by Patrick McGuire.

 Yeah.
 He knew that he couldn’t maintain what he was doing and support a family.

 So you have a bit of a bitter taste in your mouth with how Robyn Doolittle dealt with the story?

-The Star had to apologize for overusing the term “Somali” in their reporting.
+The Star had to apologise for overusing the term “Somali” in their reporting.

 [The media] calls [Rob Ford] a racist and they say this guy’s a racist, a bigot, a homophobe, this and that.
 But they have these stereotypes that they push and they suppress their own information of certain realities.
 And they paint pictures in certain ways.
 I think that has to be addressed.

-Are you upset with how you were characterized?
+Are you upset with how you were characterised?